25 Benefits of Active Play Outdoors

-You won’t believe what my kids are learning through simple outside play.
-Being outdoors has positive effects for physical and mental health in all ages of people.
+Being outdoors has positive effects on physical and mental health in all ages of people.
 We need more time outside!
+The benefits of active play outdoors are innumerable.
+There is nothing better for a child’s development than being outside.

 Look at this picture of my kids playing outside, and let’s talk about all the things that are being learned here.
 There is so much learning going on, and these are all things we are pressured for our kids to learn, things they are tested on, things they are drilled in school.
 These kids are getting all of these benefits without feeling pressure or anxiety, they are HAVING FUN!